iFaxity/vite-plugin-istanbul/README.md

 - `opts.checkProd {boolean}` - Optional boolean to enforce the plugin to skip instrumentation for production environments.
 Looks at Vite's **isProduction** key from the `ResolvedConfig`.
 - `opts.forceBuildInstrument {boolean}` - Optional boolean to enforce the plugin to add instrumentation in build mode.
 Defaults to false.
 - `opts.nycrcPath {string}` - Path to specific nyc config to use instead of automatically searching for a nycconfig.
 This parameter is just passed down to `@istanbuljs/load-nyc-config`.
+- `opts.generatorOpts {GeneratorOptions}` - A set of generator options that are passed down to the Babel transformer.
+See [here](https://babeljs.io/docs/babel-generator#options) for reference.
+Defaults to empty object.

 Notes
 --------------------------